Back in his hometown of Cold Spring, Dr. Christopher Wenner is bucking the trend toward consolidation.

 Getting started was harder than he expected.
 "I had lean years," said Wenner, who has three kids.
 He took no salary for months, and moonlighted at a jail and urgent-care centers to bring in money.

 On the upside, he was free to make decisions without a committee.
 He can cover his costs seeing just two patients a day, he said; the rest is profit.
 A full day is 10 patients; the average visit half an hour.
-But if he wants to spend two hours with one patient, or make house calls, he can.
+But if he wants to spend two hours with one patient, or make house cals, he can.

 Some colleagues were skeptical that he could make it, he said.
 But coming from a family of doctors, he also had plenty of cheerleaders.
 "I never doubted him for a minute," said his 36-year-old sister, Dr. Rachel Wenner Ruzanic, a dermatologist in St. Cloud.
 "He's a man of deep convictions.
 He always does what's in the best interest of his patients."